MikkoNaerhi/LogisticReg-SGD/README.md

 ## Features
 - Logistic Regression implementation from scratch
-- Utilizes Stochastic Gradient Descent for optimization
+- Stochastic Gradient Descent for optimization
 - Evaluation using ROC AUC score and confusion matrix

 ## How to Run